gilearning/gilearning.github.io/_posts/2022-08-15-ModalDecomposition.md

 That is, the conditional distribution is on a 1-D exponential family with $g(\mathsf y)$ as the natural statistic.
 To make inference of $\mathsf y$, we only need to know the value $f(\mathsf x)$, which is a sufficient statistic.
 In fact the only thing we can infer about $\mathsf y$ is the value of $g(\mathsf y)$.
-In general, we could extrapolate from this observation to state that if the LLR function is the sum of a limited number of product functions, then that correspondingly limits the scope of inference tasks we can hope to solve, while allowing us to only look at a limited set of statistics, or **_features_**, of the data.
+In general, we could extrapolate from this observation to state that if the PMI function is the sum of a limited number of product functions, then that correspondingly limits the scope of inference tasks we can hope to solve, while allowing us to only look at a limited set of statistics, or **_features_**, of the data.

 Here, to clarify the terminology, we refer to _feature functions_ of a random variable as real-valued functions on the alphabet, such as $f: \mathcal X \to \mathbb R$.
 Feature functions are often evaluated with the observed data samples, and the function values, which we refer to as _features_, are used for further inference and learning tasks, instead of the raw data.
 Thus, these features are indeed the "information carrying device".
 Since any known shifting and scaling do not change the information contents that these features carry, for convenience, we sometimes require a standard form, that the feature functions satisfying $\mathbb E[f(\mathsf x)] = 0$ and $\mathbb E[f^2(\mathsf x)]=1$, where both expectations are takend w.r.t. the reference distribution $R_\mathsf x$.